oudeng/oudeng.github.io/_posts/2022-11-17-CLIP-Interrogator.md

 `stanley lau, black turtleneck.`:
 *Yes.
 Excellent recognition of the image.*

-It's nteresting, something like physiognomy, isn't it?
+**It's nteresting, something like physiognomy, isn't it?**

+## Updated on Nov 17,2022

 I did further tests on Nov 17, a few days after the above first trial on Nov 8.

-(Test 1) Upload the same above picture, to confirm the same output contents if or not.
+### (Test 1) Upload the same above picture, to confirm the same output contents if or not.
-(Test 2) Upload my another picture with different hair style, clothing and face angle, to confirm the new output contents.
+### (Test 2) Upload my another picture with different hair style, clothing and face angle, to confirm the new output contents.

 Result of Test 1: The output is entirely same from the first time.
 Now we can say its analyzing mechanisms and algorithms are stable.